GiviMAD/rustpotter/README.md

 * [rustpotter-cli](https://github.com/GiviMAD/rustpotter-cli): Use Rustpotter on the `shell`.
 (Window, macOs and Linux).
 * [rustpotter-java](https://github.com/GiviMAD/rustpotter-java): Use Rustpotter on `java`.
 (Mvn package and generator)
-* [rustpotter-wasm](https://github.com/GiviMAD/rustpotter-wasm): Generator for javascript + wasm module.
-* [rustpotter-web](https://www.npmjs.com/package/rustpotter-web): Use Rustpotter on the `web`.
-(Npm package generated with rustpotter-wasm)
+* [rustpotter-web](https://www.npmjs.com/package/rustpotter-web): Use Rustpotter on `javascript`.
+(Npm package generated with [rustpotter-wasm](https://github.com/GiviMAD/rustpotter-wasm))
 * [rustpotter-worklet](https://github.com/GiviMAD/rustpotter-worklet): Use Rustpotter as a `Web Audio API node processor`.
-(Runs rustpotter-web using an AudioWorklet/ScriptProcessor depending on availability)

-## Versioning

-Rustpotter versions prior to v2.0.0 are not recommended, this version was started from scratch reusing some code.

-Since 1.0.0 it will stick to [semver](https://semver.org).
+(Recommended for `browser`)

 ## Changelog overview

-A minimal overview of the changes introduced on each version.
+A minimal overview of the changes introduced on each major version.

 v3:

 - Introduce wakeword models and refactor previous functionality as wakeword references.
 - Allow configurable mfccs number by wakeword (does not support adding wakewords of different sizes).

 v2:

 - Rebuild the library, incompatible with v1.
 - Add audio filters.

 v1:

 - Initial version.

 ## Basic Usage